Close Menu

 According to the American Cyber Defence Agency, BlackMatter actors have attacked numerous US-based organisations and have demanded ransom payments ranging from $80 000 to $15-million in bitcoin and monero.

 The group attacking South African infrastructure companies in recent days demanded their extortion money be paid in monero – a nearly untraceable form of cryptocurrency.
-But the small amount of money being extorted from the South African companies remains the biggest puzzle, and does not fit with previous ransomware demands by BlackMatter in the past.
+But the small amount of money being extorted from the South African companies remains the biggest puzzle, and does not fit with previous ransomware demands by BlackMatter.

 Read: Extortion fears as DDoS attacks hit SA internet infrastructure

 System monitoring website Downdetector indicated reports of a disruption at subsea cable operator Seacom on Tuesday morning.
-Seacom confirmed that the disruption – which it described as temporary – was due to DDoS attacks on downstream service providers and not an attack on its own infrastructure. – © 2026 NewsCentral Media
+Seacom confirmed that the disruption – which it described as temporary – was due to DDoS attacks on other service providers and not an attack on its own infrastructure, contradicting media reports elsewhere. – © 2026 NewsCentral Media

 Get breaking news from TechCentral on WhatsApp.
 Sign up here.